-TAMS requires all students to complete the Free Application for Federal Student Aid (FAFSA) annually at https://studentaid.gov/ to ensure all available financial resources may be utilized.
+TAMS requires all students to complete the Free Application for Federal Student Aid (FAFSA) annually to ensure all available financial resources may be utilized.
 Early application ensures the best opportunity to compete for available funding.
-If citizenship status prevents a student from completing the FAFSA, then complete the Texas Application for State Financial Aid (TASFA) available through College for All Texans http://www.collegeforalltexans.com or the Texas Public Education Grant for International Students (TPEG-I) Application available through the UNT International Office.
+If citizenship status prevents a student from completing the FAFSA, then complete the Texas Application for State Financial Aid (TASFA) available through College for All Texans or the Texas Public Education Grant for International Students (TPEG-I) Application available through UNT International Affairs.